 (NB if you are looking for a discussion of the realism of the movie Apollo 18, see my review.)

 These words were written by Arthur C. Clarke in 1964 in an early draft of what later became 2001: a Space Odyssey.
 At the time it seemed a plausible vision of the future.
-NASA officials and most space buffs expected dozens or more Apollo missions to the Moon in the next decades.
-However only an insignificant minority of taxpayers were interested in grand space adventures (a fact which is even more true today) and public support for the project faded.
+NASA officials and most space buffs expected dozens or more Apollo missions to the Moon in the next decades including the founding of bases on the Moon.
+However only a minority of taxpayers were enthusiastic about grand space adventures (a fact which is even more true today) and public support for the project faded.
 As early as 1967 NASA’s budget began to shrink while the US struggled to waste money and lives in Vietnam.

 All three cancelled missions were so-called ‘J-series’ missions like Apollos 15–17 (Apollo missions were originally planned in lettered series, becoming more ambitious as they proceeded through the alphabet).
 These missions called for astronauts to stay on the lunar surface for three days or so and make three moonwalks.
 They would take advantage of improved procedures and technology developed with the experience of the earlier landings, for example on these missions the crews wore upgraded spacesuits permitting greater comfort and mobility and they rolled over the Moon’s terrain in Lunar Roving Vehicles to increase the area explored.
 The Lunar Modules used were of an updated design allowing heavier loads of gear to be carried to the surface.
 The last three Apollo missions delivered substantial scientific returns, and one can only speculate on what the cancelled missions would have found.

-Strangely in the past couple of years an elaborate hoax has been created around Apollo 20.
+Strangely starting in 2007 an elaborate hoax has been created around Apollo 20.
 Someone calling himself William Rutledge (or sometimes Routledge) claims in telephone interviews with European journalists to have actually flown on this mission as the LMP in August 1976.
-Launched from Vandenberg AFB in California, this mission was allegedly commanded by veteran cosmonaut Alexei Leonov while the CMP was a lady called Leona Snyder (who would have been the second woman in space were she not entirely fictitious).
-“Rutledge” says the secret US-Soviet mission was an exploration of a derelict alien vessel on the farside of the Moon.
-A lot of work has gone into supporting this fabrication, including the creation of elaborate (but unconvincing) CGI movies, but it is accepted as fact only by those who prefer fantasy to reality (and, unsurprisingly, this hoax is claimed to be genuine by some who decry Apollos 11-17 as fakes!).
+Launched from Vandenberg AFB in California, this secret US-Soviet mission was allegedly commanded by veteran cosmonaut Alexei Leonov while the CMP was a lady called Leona Snyder (who would have been both the second woman in space and first African-American astronaut were she not entirely fictitious).
+“Rutledge” says the secret US-Soviet mission was an exploration of a derelict alien vessel and a city on the farside of the Moon.
+The mission allegedly brought back the preserved body of a female alien!
+A lot of work has gone into supporting this fabrication, including the creation of elaborate movies including real (but sometimes doctored) imagery from Apollo missions and (unconvincing) CGI and sculpted alien , but it is accepted as fact only by those who prefer fantasy to reality (and, unsurprisingly, this hoax is claimed to be genuine by some who decry Apollos 11-17 as fakes!)

 There were other cancelled Moon missions on the other side of the Iron Curtain.I have written elsewhere about the USSR’s abortive plans to reach the Moon.
 Nine cosmonauts trained for landings but their missions were cancelled after Apollo 11 (if these had gone ahead Leonov would have been the first cosmonaut to climb the ladder down to the lunar surface).
-If you watch the Apollo 18 trailer there is a “blink and you’ll miss it” shot of a Soviet LK lander which is a nice detail.
+If you watch the Apollo 18 movie, a Soviet LK lander plays a major role in the plot.

 (You can read my opinions on other Apollo movies here.